Causes of Tinnitus

 “When dealing with tinnitus you are not only dealing with the ringing in a person’s ears but also the emotional burden that an individual carries as a result of the tinnitus and the effect on their day to day life.”

-End The Suffering - Tinnitus Is Treatable!
+End The Suffering - Treatment is Available

 A range of treatments are available to relieve the suffering associated with tinnitus.
 The first step is to get assessed.
 To book an appointment, either filling the form below or call us at (204) 788-1083.